MILWAUKEE 4, MINNESOTA 3 IN MILWAUKEE

 Killebrew was 0-for-3 and was batting .301.
 Hall gave up two runs in 2.2 innings and had an ERA of 2.70.

 The Brewers used six pinch-hitters in the game: Ted Savage, Gil, Danny Walton, Mike Hershberger, Tito Francona, and Jerry McNertney.
 They also used a pinch-runner, Max Alvis.
 I miss the days when teams had enough bench players that they could do stuff like that.

 With the recent election, the 1970 Twins had five Hall-of-Famers: Blyleven, Carew, Kaat, Killebrew, and Oliva.
 I'm sure that's nowhere near the record, but it's still impressive.

 The Twins were now 2-3 on their eleven-game road trip.

-Record: The Twins were 15-15, in fourth place in the American League West, five games behind Oakland.
-They would finish 74-86, in fifth place, 26.5 games behind Oakland.
+Record: The Twins were 40-22, in first place in the American League West, 4.5 games ahead of California.